subtalegames/mimir/README.md

 ### Ruleset storage

-Because Mímir evaluates rulesets by returning the most specific rule for a given query, the rules are stored in descending order of criteria length.
+Because Mímir evaluates rulesets by returning the most specific rule for a given query, the rules are stored in descending order of requirement count.
 This avoids scanning the entire ruleset for matching rules, as the first rules in the underlying collection are the most specific.

 However, this does mean that care should be taken when invoking `ruleset.append(...)` to introduce more rules into a ruleset, as this function also triggers the underlying collection to be sorted again after the new rules are appended. *(Ideally, the rulesets should be manipulated during your game's loading state, and then only evaluated during your game's main loop.)*